Learning Peer Influence Probabilities with Linear Contextual Bandits: Influence Contextual Bandit framework

 \subsection{Reward-guided Exploitation}

-When the maximum edge uncertainty falls below the threshold $C/t^\beta$ in a particular round $t$, $\Lhse$ is more confident in its predictions and selects the exploitation phase in that round.
-Given a fixed $\beta$, increasing $C$ biases the bandit towards exploitation, leading to lower cumulative regret $Regret_T$ but higher estimation error $RMSE_T$.
-Here, the goal is to only focus on minimizing the regret.
+When the maximum edge uncertainty falls below the threshold $C/t^\beta$ in round $t$, $\Lhse$ is more confident in its predictions and selects the exploitation phase in that round.
+Given a fixed $\beta$, increasing $C$ biases the bandit towards exploitation (minimizing regret), leading to lower cumulative regret $Regret_T$ but higher estimation error $RMSE_T$.
 This step is performed by incorporating a linear CMAB algorithm designed for regret minimization, which is the input to our algorithm, and our algorithm plays based on its policy.
 We denote the sampling policy of the CMAB algorithm at round $t$ by $f(\mathcal{F}_{t-1})$, where $\mathcal{F}_{t-1}$ is the history of interaction until round $t-1$.
 The rewards from the corresponding edge actions are observed, and the CMAB parameters are updated to refine subsequent reward estimates.
-By exploiting the learned knowledge, the framework gradually improves the quality of interventions while reducing regret over rounds.
+By exploiting the learned knowledge, the framework gradually improves the quality of interventions while reducing regret over rounds. \paragraph{Oracle exactness.} The CombLinUCB regret guarantee invoked here requires an exact combinatorial oracle.
+In our setting this oracle is trivial: feasible actions are all size-$k$ subsets of the current pool $\mathcal{A}_t$, and the objective is additive across selected edges, so maximizing the UCB score reduces to selecting the $k$ edges with the largest UCB values.
+The neighbor-based setting inherits the same property.